-The United States of America subjects its planned space nuclear power source (NPS) applications to an extensive safety design and development process that encompasses all of the relevant guidance recommended in the Safety Framework for Nuclear Power Source Applications in Outer Space (Ref.
-1) as jointly published by the United Nations Committee on the Peaceful Uses of Outer Space Scientific and Technical Subcommittee and the International Atomic Energy Agency in 2009.
-Safety considerations receive close attention from the earliest design stages of both space NPSs and their proposed mission applications.
-Since the design/development phase for space NPSs typically occurs well in advance of specific NPS applications, the safety basis for U.S. NPSs initially focuses on containing NPS fuel under a wide range of postulated accident scenarios.
+The United States of America subjects its planned nuclear power source (NPS) applications in outer space to a safety analysis and risk assessment process consistent with the relevant guidance recommended in the Safety Framework for Nuclear Power Source Applications in Outer Space, as jointly published by the Scientific and Technical Subcommittee and the International Atomic Energy Agency in 2009.
+Safety considerations receive close attention from the earliest design stages of both space NPS and their proposed mission applications.
+Since the design/development phase for space NPS typically occurs well in advance of specific NPS applications, the safety basis for United States NPS initially focuses on containing NPS fuel under a wide range of postulated accident scenarios.
 Subsequent proposed mission applications focus on detailed risk assessments of the integrated NPS application (i.e. NPS, spacecraft, launch system, mission design, flight rules) to identify potential design modifications that can enhance the mission's nuclear safety consistent with accomplishing mission objectives.
 Quantitative requirements on the performance of safety systems guide design/development, but are not as important as a rigorous launch nuclear safety review process that encourages continual evaluation and consideration of safety enhancements throughout the entire design, development and approval process.

-\ A/AC.105/C.1/L.306.
+A/AC.105/C.1/L.306.